blischalk/cljs-node-webkit-app/README.md

 a concious effort for things to not know about each other directly and communicate via events.

+In pulling this application apart into events it is beginning to emphasize a graph structure where the events that are being triggered are the vertices of the graph and the event listeners are the edges.
+It seems to represent a Directed Cyclic Graph where the cycle comes into play in the infinite loop.

 ## To Build A Release

 `lein node-webkit-build`